 #5.
 What’s the Time Mrs. Witch

-A themed variation of “What’s the time Mr. Wolf”, you will need a spacious room/hallway or you could be play outside if the weather permits.
+For this Halloween version of “What’s the time Mr. Wolf”, you will need a spacious room/hallway or you could play it outside if the weather permits.

 How to Play

 - For Mrs. Witch you will need a witch’s hat and broom

 - Someone is designated Mrs. Witch – they put on the witch’s hat and hold the broom, then stand with their backs to the rest of the group.

 - Assemble the rest of the children at a start line, and they call out “What’s the time Mrs Witch?

 - If Mrs. Witch says 7 o’clock, they take 7 steps closer to her, and so on.